Carnival Corporation & plc (CCL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Carnival Corporation & plc (CCL) is $10.38, which is -$0.79 below the current market price.
-The public float for CCL is 1.03B and currently, short sellers hold a 11.85% of that float.
-On February 17, 2023, CCL’s average trading volume was 44.59M shares.
+The average price predicted for Carnival Corporation & plc (CCL) by analysts is $10.38, which is -$0.48 below the current market price.
+The public float for CCL is 1.03B, and at present, short sellers hold a 11.85% of that float.
+On February 21, 2023, the average trading volume of CCL was 43.07M shares.

-CCL’s stock has seen a 0.61% increase for the week, with a 11.22% rise in the past month and a 3.94% gain in the past quarter.
-The volatility ratio for the week is 4.60%, and the volatility levels for the past 30 days are at 4.88% for Carnival Corporation & plc The simple moving average for the last 20 days is 2.89% for CCL stock, with a simple moving average of 14.50% for the last 200 days.
+CCL stock saw an increase of 1.16% in the past week, with a monthly gain of 11.56% and a quarterly increase of 17.24%.
+The volatility ratio for the week is 4.53%, and the volatility levels for the last 30 days are 4.90% for Carnival Corporation & plc (CCL).
+The simple moving average for the last 20 days is -0.52% for CCL stock, with a simple moving average of 11.75% for the last 200 days.

 Analysts’ Opinion of CCL